joel-st/shp-icon/README.md

 ## Description

-This plugin allows you to use SVG icons within WordPress & Gutenberg.
+This plugin allows you to use SVG icons within WordPress as Shortcode and/or as Gutenberg Block.

 ## Usage

 Install and activate the plugin.
+Read the plugins help page how to prepare your icons the right way.

 ## Changelog